prasenjit52282/dalton-dataset/README.md

 # Dataset Preparation

 ## Python scripts
-Execute the following commands to preprocess the air quality measurements from RAW csv files to the organised and cleaned dataset:
+Execute the following commands to preprocess the air quality measurements from raw csv files to the organised and cleaned dataset:

 * Merge Replicas for a Measurement Site
     > ```python merge_replicas.py --customer {SiteID}```